Estimating Treatment Effects Under Bounded Heterogeneity: Introduction

 There are semi- and nonparametric estimators, such as the inverse propensity score weighted estimator, that remain unbiased for the average treatment effect even under unrestricted treatment effect heterogeneity.
 However, these estimators rely on strong overlap for consistency and asymptotic normality.
-When propensity scores approach 0 or 1, they can become highly variable, making the conventional normal approximation unreliable, as demonstrated in \cite{rothe2017robust,heiler2021valid}.
+When propensity scores approach 0 or 1, they can become highly variable, making the conventional normal approximation unreliable, as demonstrated in \cite{rothe2017robust} or \cite{heiler2021valid}.
 To address extreme values of propensity scores, \cite*{crump_dealing_2009} propose trimming the inverse propensity score weighted estimator by removing observations with estimated propensity scores outside the range $(0.1,0.9)$.
-Since this approach only estimates the average effect for a subpopulation with strong overlap, several papers have characterized the resulting bias and proposed bias correction methods, e.g., \cite{ma2020robust} and \cite{sasaki2022estimation}, under certain smoothness conditions.
-Our method provides an alternative route for dealing with limited overlap: rather than focusing on a subpopulation with strong overlap, we restrict treatment effect heterogeneity and use this restriction to infer the worst-case heterogeneity for covariate cells with limited overlap.
+Since this approach only estimates the average effect for a subpopulation with strong overlap, several papers have characterized the resulting bias and, under certain smoothness conditions, proposed bias correction methods; see, e.g., \cite{ma2020robust} and \cite{sasaki2022estimation}.
+Our method provides an alternative route for dealing with limited overlap, which includes settings with complete lack of overlap: rather than focusing on a subpopulation with strong overlap, we restrict treatment effect heterogeneity and use this restriction to infer the worst-case heterogeneity for covariate cells with limited overlap.

-Several papers have proposed estimators for the average effect under restrictions on treatment effects.
-In the context of the unconfoundedness design, \cite{lechner2008note} assumes outcomes are bounded, \cite*{athey_approximate_2018} assume sparsity of effects, \cite{armstrong2021finite} assume smoothness of effects with respect to covariates, and \cite{dechaisemartin2021tradingoff} impose bounds on effects.
-In the context of difference-in-differences, \cite{manski_how_2018} impose bounds on the variation in outcomes over time and across states.
-In contrast to these papers, our method is tied directly to a measure of treatment effect heterogeneity by restricting the variance of treatment effects.
-Under this restriction, the optimal estimator is a generalized ridge regression, and we characterize its behavior as the ridge penalty varies.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:setup} introduces the setup and formalizes the restriction on treatment effect heterogeneity.
+Section~\ref{sec:proposed-method} develops the proposed inference method and illustrates its finite-sample performance in calibrated simulations.
+Section~\ref{sec: estimate VCATE} applies the method to conduct sensitivity analysis for several empirical settings.
+Section~\ref{sec:conclusion} concludes.
+Proofs and comparison to the adaptive estimator of \cite{armstrong2023adapting} are found in the Appendix.